 - habitat restoration

-- captive breeding and release of birds to form new safe populations
+- captive breeding and release of birds to form new populations at well managed sites

 - raising public awareness to the threats and management opportunities that exist in assisting the species to recover.